newnetdev/NetworkToCode-Class/labs/Ansible_Lab_03_Config_Verbosity_Check.md

 Remove the second play (Junos), so you're left with the following in your playbook:

 > Note: if you prefer using Junos, you can following allow making the appropriate changes with Junos CLI commands instead of IOS.
+If you do use Junos, make sure to change to connection: netconf

 ```yaml
 ---